maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 The line has to be drawn somewhere... for me, I consider my time to be more valuable than point optimization.
 I’ll take the money in the bank.

-## My approach
+## Good credit cards

 **BILT**
-- 1% rewards on HOA (or rent), $100k/year cap
+- 1% rewards on HOA (or rent, maybe mortgage soon), $100k/year cap
 - Why?
 There is no other option for earning rewards on this portion of spend
 - This is my only card that yields points instead of cashback.
 I just transfer them to United and book award airfare once or twice per year.
 (You can redeem point for statement credit but at unfavorable rates.)
-- Receiving points for HOA requires at least five other transactions per month.
-It earns 3% on restaurants so I tend to use it for that.
+- BILT requires at least five other monthly transactions to earn points.
+I primarily use it for 3% cashback at restaurants.
 - How it works: cardholders are issued a custom bank account number to pay for housing expenses.

-**Fidelity**
-- Money-market yield Cash Management Account for checking
-- Why?
-This is one of the only high yield _checking_ accounts
-- Debit card with global ATM fee reimbursement
-- Does not support Zelle
-- Robinhood and Wealthfront offer similar programs

 **US Bank**
 - 4% Rewards Smartly Cash Back Credit Card